 Restricted Entry Interval 5 days (120 hours) after the application is complete for untarped applications, or 5 days (120 hours) after the application is complete if tarps are not perforated and removed for at least 14 days after the application is complete, or 48 hours after tarp perforation is complete if tarps will be perforated within 14 days after the application is complete and will not be removed for at least 14 days after the application is complete, or tarp removal is completed if tarps are both perforated and removed less than 14 days after application is complete.
 If early tarp removal occurs for a broadcast application the entry restricted period is a minimum of 5 days after the application is complete.

-May be exposed to direct sunlight
+Should not be exposed to direct sunlight

-Is not vulnerable to flame or sparks
+Should not be exposed to flame or sparks

-May be stored in a damp place
+Should not be stored in a damp place

-May be stored in a warm place
+Should not be stored in a warm place